 How Businesses Use Identity Authentication & Verification

-The latest authentication and identity verification methods utilize technology and AI for better, more secure verificaiton.
+The latest authentication and identity verification methods utilize technology and AI for better, more secure verification.
 Businesses use both types of identity checking in their operations for customers, access control, and employee verification.

-- Access Control: Businesses use identity authentication to control access to sensitive data and systems.
-Employees are given unique login credentials, and sometimes additional authentication factors, to ensure that only authorized individuals can access certain information.
+Access Control: Businesses use identity authentication to control sensitive data and systems access.
+Employees are given unique login credentials and sometimes additional authentication factors to ensure that only authorized individuals can access certain information.

-- Financial Transactions: Banks and other financial institutions use identity authentication to verify the identity of users making transactions.
-This can involve multiple factors of authentication, such as a password, a one-time code sent to a registered phone number, or a fingerprint scan on a mobile banking app.
+Financial Transactions: Banks and other financial institutions use identity authentication to verify the identity of users making transactions.
+This can involve multiple authentication factors, such as a password, a one-time code sent to a registered phone number, or a fingerprint scan on a mobile banking app.

-- Regulatory Compliance: Many industries have regulations requiring certain levels of identity authentication.
-For example, healthcare providers must authenticate the identities of users accessing electronic health records to comply with HIPAA regulations.
+Regulatory Compliance: Many industries have regulations requiring certain levels of identity authentication.
+For example, healthcare providers must authenticate users’ identities when accessing electronic health records to comply with HIPAA regulations.

-- Customer Onboarding: Financial institutions like banks and insurance companies use identity verification during the customer onboarding process.
+Customer Onboarding: Financial institutions like banks and insurance companies use identity verification during customer onboarding.
 They verify the identity of new customers against government-issued IDs and other documents to comply with Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
 This process helps prevent fraud and illegal activities.

 Businesses and customers could be at risk because of the confusion between verification and authentication.
 Instead of giving two separate services, some solution suppliers combine the two, which furthers the misconception.

 Ultimately, these safeguards shouldn’t ruin a good user experience.
-Customers will experience negative effects as a result of overly intrusive verification procedures, which could eventually result in customer churn.
+Customers will experience negative effects due to overly intrusive verification procedures, which could eventually result in customer churn.

-Authentication procedures must be smooth in order to allow businesses to compete without suffering the negative effects of a bad customer authentication experience.
+Authentication procedures must be smooth to allow businesses to compete without suffering the adverse effects of a bad customer authentication experience.

-According to a CMO Council study, 61% of customers indicate that their frustration with authentication has led them to abandon transactions that they otherwise would have finished.
-To add to that, two-thirds of customers said they would switch businesses for a better digital experience, according to TransUnion’s 2022 Global Digital Fraud Trends Report.
+According to a CMO Council study, 61% of customers indicate that their frustration with authentication has led them to abandon transactions they otherwise would have finished.
+Additionally, two-thirds of customers said they would switch businesses for a better digital experience, according to TransUnion’s 2022 Global Digital Fraud Trends Report.

 Building Trust with Verification Technology

-Identity verification and authentication are essential for businesses to maintain regulatory compliance, but they also contribute to trust building, which in turn creates the foundation for long-term customer relationships.
+Identity verification and authentication are essential for businesses to maintain regulatory compliance, but they also contribute to trust building, creating the foundation for long-term customer relationships.

 Customers are more inclined to trust your business with their personal, financial, legal, or medical information if they have confidence in your verification and authentication procedures.
 People are more inclined to continue the onboarding process and collaborate with you in the future if you use technologies that can quickly and accurately validate user data.

-It is the obligation of the business to make sure that customers interact safely and in a way that promotes trust without compromising the customer experience.
-For the best protection of customers, to prevent large fraud losses, and to guarantee a frictionless customer experience, businesses must implement both identity verification and authentication processes.
+The business must ensure that customers interact safely and in a way that promotes trust without compromising the customer’s experience.
+For the best protection of customers, to prevent significant fraud losses, and to guarantee a frictionless customer experience, businesses must implement identity verification and authentication processes.

 The Future of Digital Verification and Authentication